 What’s the Best Varicose Vein Treatment?
 Science Weighs In!

 As we mentioned, the CLASS study compares the results of treating your veins with surgery or less invasive options.
 And the study didn’t just look at the immediate impact.
 Instead, researchers compared the treatment’s long-term results with surgery.
 With sclerotherapy, we inject your abnormal vein with a substance that gradually causes its collapse.
 With ablation, we use bursts of laser light to collapse your vein.
 Both are minimally invasive procedures.

 For this study, researchers followed 800 varicose vein patients treated between 2008 and 2012.
 At the end of five years, patients answered questions about their quality of life, the financial cost and their willingness to recommend the treatment to others.

-Almost all of participants were happy with their results.
+Almost all of the participants were happy with their results.
 Nearly all participants reported feeling better after treatment.
 And most participants would undergo and recommend the same treatment again.